randomwalk94/academic-kickstart/content/home/index.md

 +++
 # News

 The website is going through a big update.
+I'm not teaching this semester.

 "Sarcasm is the lowest form of wit but the highest form of intelligence" - Oscar Wilde